spectrocloud-labs/palette-sdk-typescript/README.md

 ## Features

 - **Complete API Coverage**: All Palette API endpoints are supported
-- **TypeScript Support**: Full type definitions for all API requests and responses
+- **Comprehensive TypeScript Support**: Full type definitions for all API requests and responses.
+- **No Type Casting Required**: Clean, typed API calls without `any` casting
 - **Fetch-based**: Built on the modern Fetch API
 - **Tree-shakable**: Import only the functions you need
 - **Client Pattern**: Pre-configured client for simplified usage